Robert James Blair Cunynghame: Early life and education

+Surgical career

 He enlisted in the British Army as a Surgeon serving with the Rifle Brigade in India.
 He retained a military connection in Britain, serving with the Queen’s Edinburgh Volunteer Brigade.

 On the death of his brother in Edinburgh he resigned his commission and returned to look after family affairs.
 His roles were clearly well-chosen, serving as main Physician to the Royal Hospital for Sick Children, and with administrative roles for both Longmore Hospital for Incurables and the Queen Victoria Jubilee Institute (which trained District Nurses).
 He was also Superintendent of Statistics for the General Registrar of Scotland, 1879–1901, replacing Dr William Robertson FRSE.
 He was made President of the Royal Medical Society in 1862 and President of the Royal College of Surgeons of Edinburgh in 1891.
-He was Justice of Peace for Perthshire, where he held his country estate of Cronan.
+He was Justice of the Peace for Perthshire, where he held his country estate of Cronan.

+In 1868 he was elected a member of the Harveian Society of Edinburgh.
 In 1871 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being fellow forensic scientist, Prof William Rutherford Sanders.
 In 1879 he was elected a member of the Aesculapian Club.
 At this time he was living at 6 Walker Street in Edinburgh’s West End.